nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Editing the data file

 ManaGease data are saved automatically as a JSON file `[JAR file location]/data/addressbook.json`.
-Advanced users are welcome to update data directly by editing that data file.
+You are discouraged from editing the data file to make sure ManaGease works well to help you with your business.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-If your changes to the data file makes its format invalid, ManaGease will discard all data and start with an empty data file at the next run.
-Hence, it is recommended to take a backup of the file before editing it.
+If your changes to the data file makes its format invalid, ManaGease will not run.
+Hence, it is recommended not to edit the data file directly, and you can edit the data through our useful commands.
 </div>

 --------------------------------------------------------------------------------------------------------------------